A simplified approach to generating synthetic data for disclosure control: Example

 \subsection{Inference to population parameters from data generated with and without PPD}

 Finally, we present inferences for the population parameters for this example to illustrate the properties of the variance estimates described above.
 We fitted the same model as in the previous section, with just the main effects, with parametric and CART methods and compared variance estimates with those from the observed data.
-CART synthesis with PPD starts by taking a bootstrap sample of the real data and fitting the CART models to this sample.
+CART synthesis with PPD starts by taking a bootstrap sample of the observed data and fits the CART models to this sample.
 For synthesis without PPD we have a single estimate $T_{s}$ whereas, for synthesis with PPD, we have three variance estimates $T_{s(PPD)}$, $T_{p}$ and $T_{M}$.
-Proper syntheses with parametric and CART models were carried out with $M=10$ in each case.
+Syntheses with parametric and CART models were carried out with $M=10$ in each case.

 The synthetic estimates of the coefficients all showed the same patterns for CART and parametric methods as in Figure 3.
 The expected values of the variances of $\bar{q}_{M}$ as an estimate of $Q$ should be $V(1+1/M)$ without PPD and $V(1+2/M)$ with PPD, since $k=n$.
 Table \ref{tab02} gives the ratios of the standard errors divided by $\sqrt{V}$, estimated from the standard error from the observed data.
-If the ASD assumption holds the expected value of these ratios of standard errors would be approximately 1.049 without PPD and 1.095 with PPD.
+If the SDA holds the expected value of these ratios of standard errors would be approximately 1.049 without PPD and 1.095 with PPD.
 For the CART syntheses, we can see that standard errors calculated from $T_{s}$ and $T_{s(PPD)}$ are close to their expectations.
 Those calculated from $T_{p}$ are somewhat larger for the CART methods.
 The results are more irregular for the parametric methods which gave more biased estimates of the standard errors.
 In both cases, as expected, the estimator from $T_{M}$ is quite unsatisfactory, giving a negative value in one case.
 These results support our recommendation of the use of the variance estimates $T_{s}$ for completely synthesised data.